 - supply running water and reasonable amounts of hot water at all times, and reasonable heat and air-conditioning or cooling where installed, when required by the seasonal weather.

-- To inspect the premises
+- To inspect the premises;

-- To make necessary or agreed-upon repairs, alterations or improvements
+- To make necessary or agreed-upon repairs, alterations or improvements;

-- To supply necessary or agreed-upon services
+- To supply necessary or agreed-upon services; or

-- To exhibit the apartment to prospective purchasers, tenants, or contractors
+- To exhibit the apartment to prospective purchasers, tenants, or contractors.

 A: If you do not pay the rent when due, a landlord may give you a notice to either pay or leave within five days.
 If after five days the rent remains unpaid, the landlord may file a forcible entry and detainer action against you, to evict you (A.R.S. §33-1368).
+The landlord can then sue you for breaking your lease.

 Q: In a monthly lease, can I end the lease by just leaving at the end of a month?

-A: You must give reasonable notice before the end of a rental period.
+A: Generally, no. You must give reasonable notice before the end of a rental period.
 If you have a month-to-month lease, you must give written notice to the landlord at least 30 days prior to the date your rental agreement expires (A.R.S. §33-1375).

-- All unpaid rent
+- All unpaid rent for the entire lease term;

-- Advertising expenses and other costs of re-renting the apartment
+- Advertising expenses and other costs of re-renting the apartment to a different tenant;

-- The landlord’s attorney fees if the written lease includes attorney fees (A.R.S. §33-1315)
+- The landlord’s attorney fees if the written lease includes attorney fees (A.R.S. §33-1315); and

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.